 They will come up with plans that make it clear to you how your garden will look, and that will also give precise instructions to the contractors.
 There is real skill involved with this stage: take a look at this short (but mesmerizing) clip of garden design in action.

-And of course, a landscape designer will also look at your budget.
+A landscape designer will also look at your budget.
 Don’t assume that hiring a garden expert is just for the wealthy.
+This can be arguable though.
+Budgeting is not always a landscape designer’s scope of services.
+That’s for quantitative surveyors.

 How Much Should You Spend On Landscape Design?
 (Why is it So Expensive?)